 While visiting mid-week during the summer can help, you’ll still need to be prepared for crowds.
 There is the option of staying in smaller areas close by such as Wiarton or Lion’s Head and then driving in, but be warned that you will then face a parking issue.
 Parking space is very limited in Tobermory so you’ll need to either arrive very early or plan to walk.

 Overall, it’s best if you can push your visit towards the shoulder seasons.
 While many of the amenities can still be closed in early spring depending on the weather, late September to early October is the perfect time to visit Tobermory.
 The majority of the restaurants and attractions will be open and the weather is often still fantastic, albeit a little cool at night.
 It will also make your trip more affordable as you won’t be paying peak season costs.
 Combine all this with fewer crowds and you have the recipe for a fantastic visit to Tobermory.
 Plus you’ll be doing your part to combat overtourism!

 Lastly, Tobermory is located at the end of Highway 6 before it continues across Georgian Bay to Manitoulin Island and as such, this is the only way in or out by car.
 It is a fairly straight stretch of road and though the speed limit is 80 km per hour, the number of drivers caught speeding increases every year.
-Just last year, over 100 stunt driving charges were laid from May to June 2020 alone.
+In 2020, over 100 stunt driving charges were laid from May to June alone.
 Not only is this dangerous for you but for other folks on the road as well as locals and wildlife.
 Do your part, be a responsible visitor and slow down.